jookies/jasmin/misc/doc/sources/routing/index.rst

 figure below shows the **Filter** implementations provided by Jasmin, you can extend the **Filter** class and build a new filter of your own.

-The **forRoutes** attribute indicates the filter-route compatibility, as some filters are not suitable for both MO and MT routes like the examples below:
+The **usedFor** attribute indicates the filter-route compatibility, as some filters are not suitable for both MO and MT routes like the examples below:

 * **UserFilter** and **GroupFilter**: MO Messages are not identified by a user or a group, they are received through a connector